mantoni/glob-events.js/README.md

       `"newListener"`.
     - `removeEvent`: The event to fire when listeners are removed.
 Defaults to `"removeListener"`.
-- `toScope(args)`: Converts the given arguments array into a scope object that can be used with `invoke`.
+- `toScope(args[, emitter])`: Converts the given arguments array into a scope object that can be used with `invoke`.
+If an `emitter` is given, it is added to the scope object.

 The constructor `opts` are passed to the [glob-store][] constructor.